UX STRATEGY & DESIGN

 - Visitors forget that they’re in preview mode, expecting everything to be playable.
 The micro-banner is a strong visual cue.
 It staves off disappointment.

 - Visitors connect emotionally with episode thumbnails.

 8 Ball Bunny, Apes of Wrath — I remember both of those shows and it brings a smile to my face (laughs).

 It was evident, the episode thumbnail is the trial-starter.

 I would start a 7-day trial, then watch that episode of Bugs Bunny that I wanted to watch.

-With Apptimize, I’ll A/B test variables (micro-banner, slideup).
+With Apptimize, we’ll A/B test text and placement variants (micro-banner, slideup).